runcitadel/os/README.md

 ### ⚡️ Don't be too reckless

-> Umbrel is still in an early stage and things are expected to break every now and then.
+> Citadel is still in an early stage and things are expected to break every now and then.
 We **DO NOT** recommend running it on mainnet with real money just yet, unless you want to be really *#reckless*.

 ## ❤️ Contributing